Why build a marketplace app?

 The onboarding logic will depend on your app’s structure.
 If you have one app with two different user roles, allow people to choose to create a seller or a buyer profile.

 Another option is to combine these two roles in one profile so that a user can both buy and sell stuff through the same account.
-Or you can create two separate apps, but that’s rather uncommon for marketplace applications.
+Or you can create two separate apps, but that’s rather uncommon for mobile marketplace apps.

 Just after the onboarding stage you can add an interactive tutorial on how to use your app’s features and how to manage user profiles.